 [Best Coat For 3 Seasons]

 The North Country Dog Coat by Kurgo is designed to stand up to tough trail use as it is made from durable rip-stop 1200 Denier Nylon.
-Rain, snow and wind is no match for this coat as the outer shell is waterproof, and the soft fleece lining made from 1050 Denier fleece will keep your dog warm and dry.
+Rain, snow and wind are no match for this coat as the outer shell is waterproof, and the soft fleece lining made from 1050 Denier fleece will keep your dog warm and dry.

 This coat is made for 3 season coverage and is comfortable for your dog to wear without being restrictive.
 Kurgo is a great coat that fits dogs of all sizes.
 If your dog is bothered by a hood or sleeves, this coat is a great choice because it doesn’t have either.